iwasanmi/ruda4d/README.md

 # ruda4d
-this is a simple tool that paform
+this is a simple tool that paforms simple nmap scan, nmap script scan, nikto scan, pingsweep, and elum4linux.